-In addition to these courses, ASU-Jonesboro offers two nursing degrees-the Associate of Applied Science in Nursing and the Bachelor of Science in Nursing (RN-to-BSN Option).
-For information on these programs call ASU-Jonesboro nursing faculty at (870) 508-6100.
+In addition to the previously listed programs, ASU-Jonesboro offers the Bachelor of Science in Nursing (RN-to-BSN Option).
+For information regarding this program, contact the ASU-Jonesboro nursing faculty at (870) 508-6113.

 UNIVERSITY OF ARKANSAS FOR MEDICAL SCIENCES (UAMS) PROGRAM AT ASU-MOUNTAIN HOME